Chapter 2.20

 2.20.020 Explanation of regional structure.

-1. The chair of the board of supervisors, who is chair of the disaster council;
+1. The director of emergency services, who shall be chair of the disaster council;

-2. Approve as to form all proposed emergency operations procedures, plans, and other documents related to emergency preparedness and planning.
+2. Approve as to form all proposed emergency operations procedures, plans and other documents related to emergency preparedness and planning.

-3. Hear proposals from any agency, department, or interested party in emergency and disaster preparedness.
+3. Hear proposals from any agency, department or interested party in emergency and disaster preparedness.
 Prior to any formal action, the proposal shall have the approval of the operational area council for operational and procedural conformity with the Stanislaus County emergency operations plan, policies, and procedures.

 5. Sit as the disaster council for any jurisdiction that deems it appropriate by resolution and local ordinance.

-6. The disaster council does not have operational duties or powers during emergencies, disasters or other events or incidents.
+7. The disaster council does not have operational duties or powers during emergencies, disasters or other events or incidents.

-The operational area council does not have operational duties or powers during an event or emergency and is created to serve in the preparedness and planning phases only.
+6. The operational area council does not have operational duties or powers during an event or emergency and is created to serve in the preparedness and planning phases only.

 E. State of War, State of Emergency or Local Emergency.
-During a “state of war emergency,” “state of emergency” or “local emergency,” the chair of the disaster council or the director of emergency services may call upon the disaster council to meet with the emergency operations center policy group to act as an advisory group on issues as determined by the director of emergency services or the disaster council chair.
+During a “state of war,” “state of emergency” or “local emergency,” the chair of the disaster council or the director of emergency services may call upon the disaster council to meet with the emergency operations center policy group to act as an advisory group on issues as determined by the director of emergency services or the disaster council chair.

 2.20.030 Definitions.

-The following definitions shall apply to this chapter.
+The following definitions shall apply to this chapter:

 B. “Local emergency” means the duly proclaimed existence of an emergency within the territorial limits of this city.